JanaRubiano/Hangman_Game/README.md

 ```
 ---

+## • Explanation of each function.

-Secondly, we will explain the operation of three functions that make the operation of the main code possible.
+Here we explain the operation of the three helper functions that make the main code work.

 `The "clr()" function clears the screen using the os method ".system()".`